 “Working Together to Safeguard Children: A Guide to Inter-agency Working to Safeguard and Promote the Welfare of Children” HM Government, March 2015.

 In order to support Member Bodies with safeguarding and child protection matters, the BEF coordinates a national development group, the Safeguarding and Equality Action Team (SEAT), to provide a forum, through full member body representation, to develop and share best practice for the purpose and benefit of safeguarding the equestrian industry.

-It also facilitates the Federation wide Advisory and Case Management Group (ACMG) whose role is to:-
+It also facilitates the Federation wide Case Management Group (CMG) whose role is to:-

 · Provide support, advice and consultation;